Scalingo/documentation/_posts/platform/getting-started/2000-01-01-troubleshooting-ssh.md

 ```

 When we tell you to run `git push scalingo master`, we consider you are already
 using Git for your project.
-This error mean that there is a Git environment but
+This error means that there is a Git environment but
 no *commit* (Git name for 'version') has been done on the *master* branch.

 ### Solving the problem